Mid-century modern: Case Study Houses

-The Case Study Houses program ran from 1945 through 1966, and was an experimental initiative intended to address the post–World War II housing boom in the United States.
+The Case Study Houses program ran from 1945 to 1966 and was an experimental initiative intended to address the housing boom after World War II in the United States.
 It brought together some of the most significant mid-century modern architects, including Charles and Ray Eames, Craig Ellwood, A. Quincy Jones, Edward Killingsworth, Pierre Koenig, Richard Neutra, Ralph Rapson, Eero Saarinen, and Raphael Soriano to design and construct efficient, affordable prototype homes.
 These houses served as models for modern residential living and were documented by architectural photographer Julius Shulman.